ecmwf/anemoi-datasets/docs/building/sources/perturbations.rst

    members_{new} = center + ( members - \overline{members} )

-Additionally, for the `accumulated` variables, positive clipping is performed to ensure that the final value of the variable is positive, using the alternative fomula :
+Additionally, some variables must be non-negative to have a physical meaning (e.g. accumulated variables or `specific humidity`).
+To ensure this, positive clipping is performed using the alternative fomula :

 .. math::

    members_{new} = max(0, center + ( members - \overline{members} ))

-The current implementation consider the following variables as `accumulated` variables:
+The current implementation enforces that following variables are positive when using the `perturbations` function :

 +----------+------------------------------+
 | Variable | Description                  |